nginx/agent/docs/proto/protos.md

 <a name="f5-nginx-agent-api-grpc-mpi-v1-common-MessageRequest"></a>

 ### MessageRequest
-Meta-information associated with a request
+Meta-information associated with a message

 | Field | Type | Label | Description |